bitcoinfo/bitcoin-history/pgp-and-me/index.md

 * [https://protonmail.com/support/knowledge-base/how-to-use-pgp/](https://protonmail.com/support/knowledge-base/how-to-use-pgp/)

 ## Verifying PGP Signatures

-So this is an absolute fundamental of cryptography, and should be a part of everyone's skill-set.
-However, when you start to use PGP from the command-line, the first time... erm.
-I'll save my rant on that for later.

 * [HOW TO VERIFY YOUR DOWNLOADED FILES ARE AUTHENTIC](https://www.deepdotweb.com/jolly-rogers-security-guide-for-beginners/how-to-verify-your-downloaded-files-are-authentic/)
 * [VERIFYING SIGNED MESSAGES WITH SIGNATURES AND SIGNING YOUR OWN MESSAGES](https://www.deepdotweb.com/jolly-rogers-security-guide-for-beginners/verifying-signed-messages-with-signatures-and-signing-your-own-messages/)